 Take Steps to Become More Comfortable

 As you get to know more people at the AA meetings you might slowly be less intimidated by speaking because you will feel that you have more friends and people that care about your progress out in the audience.
-Instead of speaking in front of a room full of strangers you can have a few people in the group that you can focus on to boost your confidence overall.
+At Malibu AA meetings, instead of speaking in front of a room full of strangers, you can have a few people in the group that you can focus on to boost your confidence overall.

 As part of the initial steps of speaking in front of the group you can make your first public introduction very brief and eventually expand on what you say the next time you decide to talk in front of the group.
 A short introduction can help you get your feet wet and adjust to how it feels to talk at meetings.

 Understanding the Purpose of Sharing in Malibu AA Meetings

 As you take steps to increase your comfort level with speaking it can also be helpful to understand what speaking at AA Meeting is all about.
 It is not the same as a public performance or a presentation where you will be judged on your effectiveness.
 In fact, no one in the audience will judge you because they are all going through many of the same feelings and want to support you no matter what.

 Sharing during AA meeting is not about being entertaining, interesting or even being a great speaker.
 It is about relating personal stories that you may have kept secret from others because they felt shameful.
 Speaking at AA is about a cathartic release of emotions and finally being honest with others about your experiences with addiction.